Chatuge Dam: Background and construction

 Various private entities recognized the hydroelectric potential of the Hiwassee in the early 1900s, although plans for dams were typically focused further downstream from the Chatuge site.
 TVA had considered an alternate site two miles downstream at Blair Creek.
 After taking control of flood control operations in the valley in the 1930s, the Tennessee Valley Authority built Hiwassee Dam and carried out an extensive survey of the river (the waters of which were a major contributor to flooding in Chattanooga) in which they identified the Chatuge site.
 The outbreak of World War II in Europe brought an emergency demand for electricity, mainly to power aluminum production in East Tennessee, and TVA offered to meet this demand by building a series of dams on the Hiwassee and several other Tennessee River tributaries.
-The Chatuge Dam project (originally called the Hayesville project), along with several other dam projects, was authorized July 16, 1941.
+The Chatuge Dam project (originally called the Hayesville project), along with several other dam projects, was authorized by the United States Congress on July 16, 1941.
 Work on the dam began the following day.